Parkland (Louisville, Ky.)

 946

-Mrs. Casey is the daughter of William Jones, the first black licensed electrician in Kentucky.
+Marilee Jones Casey is the daughter of William Jones, the first Black licensed electrician in Kentucky.
 She discusses her family history, her father's work and her own life.